EvelynPloetz/Deep-LASI/docs/source/installation.rst

 For the deep learning features, please follow the detailed instructions below.

-Deep learning features on Mac
+Deep Learning Features on Mac
 ------------

 Requirements for Mac